 Historical experience with RD&D funding surges in energy, health, and other fields demonstrates the perils of volatile innovation funding.
 The federal government should commit to a high-level funding roadmap for ramping up funding for energy innovation.
 At the same time, it is important to ensure that additional RD&D funding is well-spent.
-Therefore, policymakers should also rigorously collect data on the innovation outcomes resulting from federal funding and periodically rebalance the RD&D portfolio to stay focused on the most critical needs for deep decarbonization.
+Therefore, policymakers should

 Investments in innovation can take a decade or more to pay off in the form of commercial technologies.
 Recognizing this, the federal government should signal its long-term commitment to increasing annual energy RD&D funding over the next decade, even after reaching the target of \$25 billion by 2025.
-Doing so will enable the US innovation ecosystem including federal laboratories, research universities, and private firms and investors-to make long-term plans to best make use of federal funding, upgrade and maintain infrastructure and facilities, and augment public funding with private investments to bring new technologies to market.
+Doing so will enable the US innovation ecosystem-including federal laboratories, research universities, and private firms and investors-to make long-term plans to best make use of federal funding, upgrade and maintain infrastructure and facilities, and augment public funding with private investments to bring new technologies to market.